RuneBlaze/pineapple-pen/assets/includes/judge.md

 - The resolution switch is set to **{{ resolve_player_actions }}**.
 - If **true**, resolve the player's actions.
 If **false**, resolve the enemies' actions.

-### Card Types (for player actions):
+## Card Types (for player actions):

-To create dynamic and engaging gameplay, our card system combines specific player actions (Concrete Cards) with descriptive modifiers (Modifier Cards).
-This approach allows players to form complex actions by combining words, almost like constructing sentences in a word game.
-Players can imagine a narrative where actions and modifiers connect fluidly, creating a vivid and imaginative gameplay experience.
+To create dynamic and engaging gameplay, we allow players to form complex actions by combining words, almost like constructing sentences in a word game.
+Broadly speaking, there are two types of cards:

-- **Concrete Cards**: These represent the core actions the player takes (e.g., attacking, blocking).
+- **Concrete Cards** ("With description cards"): They have well-defined descriptions, forming the "meat" of an action or a series of actions.
-- **Modifier Cards**: These are postfix modifiers that alter or enhance the concrete cards (e.g., "left" and "right" modifying "Slash" to "Slash left").
+- **Modifier Cards** ("Without description cards"): These are postfix modifiers that act like connecting words in a sentence.

-In this system, players read the combinations like a literary game, where the sequence of cards forms a coherent and vivid description of actions, much like forming sentences from words.
-For example, combining "Block," "left," and "right" can be imagined as "Block left, then block right," in a defensive formation, enhancing the player's engagement and immersion in the game.
+In this system, players read the combinations like a literary game, where the played cards form a sequence of actions, much like a compressed set of words formed from sentences.
+For example, combining "Block," "left," and "right" can be imagined as "Block left, then block right," in a defensive formation.
+There is no strict separation between concrete and modifier cards, and players can mix and match them.
+The only difference is that concrete cards have descriptions that dictate the nature of the action, while modifier cards provide additional context or modify the concrete cards.

+## Status Effects:

-### Status Effects Notation:
+### Notations:

 - **General Form**: `[entity: +effect [duration times|turns] [pattern] (optional condition) -> [replacement];]`
   - **entity**: Target entity.
   - **effect**: Name of the effect.